 I credit the arginine re-test with somehow aggravating my kidneys and revealing this cancer.
 Before the test, I had no clue that there was any problem.
 The arginine test showed that my IGF is still low but due to the kidney cancer I couldn’t take my growth hormone for another 5 years – so the test was useless anyway, except to hasten this newest diagnosis.

 So… either Growth Hormone helped my cancer grow or testing for it revealed a cancer I might not have learned about until later.

-My five years are more than up now.
-In about 3 weeks I will be 12 years free of this cancer!
-My kidney surgeon *thinks* it would be ok to try the growth hormone again.
-My endo says maybe.
-I’m still a little leery about this, especially where I didn’t notice that much improvement.
+My five years are up now.
+When I was 10 years free of this cancer my kidney surgeon *thought* it would be ok to try the growth hormone again.
+I was a little leery about this, especially where I didn’t notice that much improvement.

 Fact: In the words of our dear friend and advocate, Robin Ess, “There are many genetic varieties with quite a few discovered in the past couple of years.
 Plus, there are several types such as adrenal, ectopic, and pituitary.
 And so on”….Amazingly, some doctors do not realize that there are different varieties of Cushing’s and that the symptoms can come from a different source.

 For instance, a doctor might rule out a pituitary tumor and completely dismiss the patient, even with biochemical evidence of Cushing’s.
 That doctor, instead of dismissing the patient, should thoroughly look for other potential sources, such as an adrenal tumor, or yet another source.
 Did you know that tumors on one’s lungs can even cause Cushing’s?
 Most people don’t know that.

 MaryONote: Folks might be interested in listening to this podcast episode with Jayne, a Cushing’s patient who had pituitary surgeries and a bilateral adrenalectomy before finding the true source of her ectopic Cushing’s – lung tumors.